AndreaPasqualini/andreapasqualini.github.io/index.md

-I am a PhD student in Economics at Bocconi University, Milan.
+I am a PhD candidate in Economics at Bocconi University, Milan.
 Currently enrolled to the second year.

 *[Nice picture here soon]*